Vulvar Cancer: Surgery

 If your healthcare provider removes a large area of skin during surgery, you may need

+the graft or flap.
 Other side effects can include the following:

 some padding of vulvar tissue is now missing.

 Wound infection.
 The location and type of surgery increases the risk for wound infection.
-If
+If you have

 Sexual changes.
 Depending on how much tissue is removed during surgery, you may have some numbness